azzazeli/bear-spendings/README.md

     A welcome page for the user.
 Nothing fancy.
 Wil be enhanced in upcoming version
 ### Add new bill form
     The main scope of app is to create an easy way to introduce bill.
-First implementation will be simple, but is going to cover the maincase.
+First implementation will be simple, but is going to cover the main case.

    Example
    * select bill date